AnghiAndrei/AnghiAndrei/README.md

 ## Who I am
 <p align="center"><img src="io.webp" alt="foto" width="350" height="350"></p>
-Hello, I'm Andrei Anghi, a full-stack programmer specializing in web development.
+Hi, I'm Andrei Anghi, a full-stack programmer specialized in web development.
-I am highly motivated, with a strong problem-solving attitude and always seeking new challenges.
+I am highly motivated, with a strong problem-solving attitude and always looking for new challenges.
-Thanks to my experience, I can handle any project independently, respecting the requirements and deadlines.
+Thanks to my experience, I can manage any project independently while meeting requirements and deadlines.
 Moreover, I am recognized as an excellent collaborator, appreciated for my ability to work in a team.
-Currently, I am 20 years old.
+I am currently 21 years old.

 I speak Italian fluently and have a good command of English and Romanian.
 My journey into the world of computing began on October 26, 2019, experimenting with Batch.
 I started sharing the world of computing on social media on September 7, 2022.
-I obtained my diploma from IIS Ulderico Midossi in the ITT computer science program with a score of 80 out of 100.
-Currently, I am pursuing my studies at the University 42 Roma Lius.
+I obtained my diploma from IIS Ulderico Midossi in the ITT computer science program with a score of 80 out of 100, and I completed my studies at 42 Roma LUISS University on February 2, 2025.
-My goal: Code a better future.
+My goal: to code a better future.

 ***